 But who knows if this promise can be kept forever

-I can’t hear this sentence anymore: AI is supposed to complement humans but under no circumstances replace them.
+I can’t hear it anymore: AI is supposed to complement humans but under no circumstances replace them.
 I’ve read or heard it too many times by now.
-Everyone has it in their repertoire.
-Augmentation, not substitution and humans remain at the center.
-All good.
+Augmentation, not substitution.
+And humans stay at the center.
+Everything’s going to be fine.

 In consulting they call that a qualifier: you say something strong and walk it back in the same breath, inconspicuous enough that the core message holds.
-Insurance companies do it, pharma companies have been fooling us with it for decades.
+Insurance companies and pharma companies have been fooling us with this method for decades.

-I don’t have a problem with someone being uncertain because nobody knows where this is all heading.
-But the architecture of the communication isn’t based on honesty because the main clause sells and the subordinate clause hedges everything.
-Saying in two years that we did hint at it makes everything legitimate.
+I have no problem with someone being uncertain, because nobody knows where all this is going.
+But the statement tips into dishonesty when the main clause sells and the subordinate clause hedges everything.
+Saying in two years we did hint at it doesn’t make anything legitimate in hindsight.

-What interests me is what happens in the gap between the main clause and the subordinate clause.
-In that gap sit the managers, department heads and team leads.
-They only use the main clause and present it at the next meeting.
-AI complements, it doesn’t replace.
+What interests me more is what happens in the gap between the main clause and the subordinate clause.
+In that gap sit the managers and developers in the same boat.
+They only use the main clause.
+AI helps all of us and will replace nobody.
 No reason to worry then.
-But the subordinate clause sticks anyway.
-In the background, as a quiet unease that never gets addressed because it was never said loudly enough, but the hedge stands.
+But the subordinate clause still sticks as an aftertaste.
+In the background, as a quiet unease that never gets addressed because it was never said loudly enough.
+The hedge stands.

-The honest version would have been an open analysis.
-One that says: we don’t know if the promise holds.
-Here are the indicators that support it and here are the ones that don’t.
-That’s how you can assess it neutrally.
-That’s what I do in my consulting.
+The alternative would have been an open analysis.
+One that says: we don’t know if that’s how it happens.
+Here are the indicators that support it and here are the ones that speak against it.
+That way you can assess it neutrally.
+That’s how I work in my consulting.
 What happens instead is reassurance with a permanently open back door.

 Augmentation means you keep your job, you just get a better tool.
-That’s what everyone naturally wants to hear.
-Substitution on the other hand is the word nobody wants to say because it means: maybe not.
+Everyone naturally wants to hear that.
+Substitution on the other hand is the word nobody wants to say, because it means: maybe not.

 Between these two words lies more than a semantic difference.
 There lie the professional livelihoods of millions of people.
 And those get dealt with in a half-sentence that sounds like a footnote.